Learn how to raise hard working kids who don’t give up easily, take pride in their work, and enjoy the process. It’s easier than you think!

 Except I learned it doesn’t exactly work that way.
 Quite the opposite, in fact.

-The secret to raising hard working kids
+How to raise hard working kids

 That kind of praise implies that their accomplishments are due to innate traits they’re born with.
 They either have it or they don’t.
 They’re “smart,” so of course they’d get an A on a test.
 They’re “athletic,” so of course they’d score the most goals in a soccer game.

 But what happens when they face a difficult test, or more challenging opponents?
 (And trust me, they will.)
+They might:

 She didn’t ace a test because she’s “smart,” but because she studied hard for the exam.
 Don’t celebrate the goals she scored, but the new strategies she tried.
-Praise her for not giving up when things got tough, and for practicing over and over, even when it would’ve been easier to give up.
+Praise her for not giving up when things got tough, and for practicing over and over, even when it would’ve been easier to quit.

 1. Don’t praise so much